 Mathematics 100.
 Introduction to Mathematical Concepts.
 Spring.
-5 hours.
+Credit, 5 hours.
 A course in symbolic logic, the structure of mathematical proof and set theory, including the algebra of sets.

 Mathematics 101.
 Trigonometry and Algebra.
 Fall, spring.
-5 hours.
+Credit, 5 hours.

 Selected topics from algebra and trigonometry.
-Students with credit for Mathematics 171 may not take Mathematics 101.
+Students with credit for

+Mathematics 171 may not take Mathematics 101.

 Mathematics 107.
 Introduction to Probability and Statistics.
-Fall, winter.
-5 hours.
+Winter.
+Credit, 5 hours.

 Mathematics 108.
 Introduction to Linear Algebra.
-Winter, spring, 5 hours.
+Winter, spring.
+Credit, 5 hours.

 Mathematics 171.
-Calculus and Analytic Geometry I. Fall. winter.
-5 hours.
+Calculus and Analytic Geometry I. Fall, winter.
+Credit, 5 hours.

 Prerequisite: knowledge of algebra and trigonometry.

-First in a sequence of three courses, this course covers the basic properties of the derivative, including theory as well as technique.
-Analytic geometry, through the conic sections, is developed simultaneously.
+First in a sequence of three courses, this course covers the basic properties of the derivative, including theory as well as technique, and an introduction to integration.

 Mathematics 172.
 Calculus and Analytic Geometry II.
 Winter, spring.
-5 hours.
+Credit, 5 hours.

 Prerequisite: Mathematics 171.

 A continuation of Mathematics 171, this course includes differentiation of transcendental functions, integration, infinite series and improper integrals.
 Mathematics 173.
 Calculus and Analytic Geometry III.
-Fall. spring.
-5 hours.
+Spring.
+Credit, 5 hours.
 Prerequisite: Mathematics 172.